Counterfactual Influence in Markov Decision Processes: Methodology

-We then execute a reverse Breadth-First Search (BFS) algorithm with a maximum depth of $k$ over the original MDP, starting from each state in $S^\tau$.
-This identifies all the states that can reach a transition influenced by the observed path, within $k$ steps, which we denote as $S^{\tau, k}$.
-As shown in Figure \ref{fig:one-step}, $S^{\tau, 1} = S^\tau \cup \{s_4, s_6\}$, and $S^{\tau, 2} = S^\tau \cup \{s_1, s_4, s_6\}$.
-We remark that, since the BFS algorithm is polynomial in the number of states and transitions, and we run the algorithm $|S^\tau|$ times, the computational complexity of the algorithm remains polynomial.
+First, we calculate the counterfactual transition probabilities $P_{\mdp,t,\tau}$ for all transitions using the top-down Gumbel sampling approach \citep{maddison2014sampling}, as described in Sections \ref{sec:scm_mdp_encoding} and \ref{sec:counterfactual mdp}.
+To construct the influence-constrained counterfactual MDP, we first identify, for each state-action $(s_t, a_t)$ pair in the observed path $\tau$, all states $s$ that are in the support of $P(\cdot \mid s_t, a_t)$.
+We denote the set of such states with $S^\tau_t$, and denote the union of all of these $S^\tau_t$ as $S^\tau = \bigcup_{t=0}^{T-1} S^\tau_t$.
+For the example MDP given in Figures~\ref{fig:one-step} and~\ref{fig:two-step}, $S^\tau = \{s_2, s_3, s_5, s_7\}$.
+Next, we execute a reverse Breadth-First Search (BFS) algorithm with a maximum depth of $k$ over the original MDP, starting from each state in $S^\tau$.
+This identifies the set $S^{\tau, k}$ of MDP states that can reach, within $k$ steps, a state in $S^\tau$, i.e., a state that is influenced by $\tau$.
+As shown in Figure \ref{fig:one-step}, $S^{\tau, 1} = \{s_0, s_2, s_3, s_4, s_5, s_6, s_7\}$, and, as shown in Figure \ref{fig:two-step}, $S^{\tau, 2} = \{s_0, s_1, s_2, s_3, s_4, s_5, s_6, s_7\}$.
+Since the BFS algorithm is polynomial in the number of states and transitions, and we run the algorithm $|S^\tau|\leq |S|$ times, the worst-case computational complexity of the algorithm remains polynomial ($O(|S^{\tau}| \cdot (|S| + (|S|^2 \cdot |A|)))$).

-Next, we build the influence-constrained counterfactual MDP by adding all transitions (with their counterfactual probabilities $P_{\mathcal{P},t,\tau}$) between the states in $S^{\tau, k}$.
-As stated in Definition \ref{def:k_influence}, we also need to include all transitions between $t=T-k+1$ and $t=T$, since the observed path always exerts a $k$-step influence over any path of length $< k$ in this range.
-Finally, we need to remove any states that are unreachable or have no outgoing transitions, and all actions that have some probability of leading to states outside the pruned counterfactual MDP.
-This is necessary to ensure that we never reach states outside the pruned counterfactual MDP.
+To prune the non-influenced state-action pairs, we set $P_{\mdp,t,\tau}(\cdot \mid s, a)=0$ whenever there exists a $s'$ where $P(s' \mid s, a) > 0$ in the original MDP, $s' \not \in S^{\tau, k}$ and $t + k \leq T$ (as stated in Definition \ref{def:k_influence}, all state-action pairs are influenced by the observation when $t+k > T$).
+This ensures that no action can lead to states outside the influence-constrained counterfactual MDP.
+Finally, we must prune any states that are unreachable or have no outgoing transitions, by setting $P_{\mdp,t,\tau}(\cdot \mid s, a)=0$ for all pairs $(s,a)$ that have some probability of leading to these states.
 As shown in Figures \ref{fig:one-step} and \ref{fig:two-step}, this last pruning step removes states $s_4$ and $s_6$ for $k=1$, and states $s_1$ and $s_4$ for $k=2$, as these states are not reachable.
-Pseudocode for the algorithm can be found in Appendix \ref{app:pseudocode}.

-Once the influence-constrained counterfactual MDP is constructed, we use a similar dynamic programming approach to value iteration as described in \cite{tsirtsis2021counterfactual} to find the optimal $(k, m)$-CF policy for each given $m$ (the maximum number of actions that can be changed).
-The only difference is that we restrict the action choices to only those transitions in the influence-constrained MDP.